getsentry/sentry-javascript/packages/typescript/README.md

 ## Usage

-Add the folling config files to your project's root directory:
+Add the following config files to your project's root directory:

 **tslint.json**: